 - Must be able to wear designated respirator when required as part of the personal protective equipment.

-- Must possess thorough knowledge, skills, and ability necessary for the installation, troubleshooting, repair and prevention of applied maintenance in all types of electronic controls and interfaces during routine and emergency situations.
+- Must possess thorough knowledge, skills, and ability necessary for the installation, troubleshooting, repair and prevention maintenance and applied maintenance in all types of electronic controls, CCTV and interfaces during routine and emergency situations.

 - Demonstrated ability to handle repairs and large scale maintenance requirements utilizing group work; skilled in using tools and electronic diagnostic equipment.
 Knowledge of lock and alarm systems (electronic and semi-electronic or electrical access).